 Turn in on Canvas:

-•8 individual JPG images.
-Native size from your capture device. - Cropping is permitted using an app.
+•8 JPG images.
+Native size from your capture device (camera).

-All images must be edited in LRM or Snapseed or both. - Photoshop if you have the skills.
+•All images must be edited in LRM - Photoshop if you have the skills.

-Submit a Word file through Canvas along with your image files.
+Submit a Word file through Canvas along with your Lightroom URL.
 Do not submit this in the comments.

 •List the images by title.
-You can include the images in your word document - But the images must be submitted individually as well.
+You can include the images in your word document - But the images must be submitted in a Lightroom Album

 •For each image discuss shooting techniques, thoughts from the shoots, your research to get to the final project and any conceptual ideas in the series.